 It’s hovered above you for nearly two weeks; now, it’s time to pay it homage.

 Haleakala soars 10,023 feet above sea level, rendering its crater one of the most staggering sights on the planet.
 Here, the Mars-esque crater—capacious enough to hold Manhattan Island—is sensationalized with cuts of astounding color, while endangered species (including Hawaii’s state bird, the nene goose) dart through the windswept park.
-Sunrises are an especially popular time—with a reported 2.5 million annual visitors to the mountain’s top—so if you’re an early riser, reserve a spot on a guided sunrise tour of Haleakala, including breakfast, cultural information and round trip transportation, and witness the sun striating the sky; those looking for a more tranquil experience are encouraged to take a guided tour during midday hours, when the views are no less spectacular and the journey can be combined with a tour of other local destinations like Iao Valley, Kepaniwai Gardens, and the gorgeous forests and ranches of Upcountry with an included picnic lunch (and view!).
+Sunrises are an especially popular time—with a reported 2.5 million annual visitors to the mountain’s top—so if you’re an early riser, reserve a spot on a guided sunrise tour of Haleakala, including breakfast, cultural information and round trip transportation, and witness the sun striating the sky.
+Those looking for a more tranquil experience are encouraged to take a guided tour during midday hours, when the views are no less spectacular and the journey can be combined with a tour of other local destinations like Iao Valley, Kepaniwai Gardens, and the gorgeous forests and ranches of Upcountry with an included picnic lunch (and view!).

-After a brief stop at La Provence for a pastry and latte, head down Ocean Vodka Organic Farm and Distillery.
+If driving yourself, head down for a stop at Ocean Vodka Organic Farm and Distillery.
 Comprising 80 acres on the volcano’s slopes, this eco-conscious outfit offers daily tours of their immaculate—and fascinating—facility; here, guests can get an inside peek of the distillery process (and Hawaii’s sugar-farming practices).
 Mad for martinis?
 You’re in luck: the orchard features a martini garden replete with cocktails that highlight local flavors.
 Go for a passion fruit-infused nip: it’s sweet without being cloying—and feels just like the islands.